Odette (1928 film)

 Odette (Mein Leben für das Deine) is a 1928 German silent drama film based upon the play by Victorien Sardou, directed by Luitz-Morat, and starring Francesca Bertini, Warwick Ward, and Simone Vaudry.
 Bertini would star in two other adaptations of the play, Odette (1916) and Odette (1934).
+It was shot at the Tempelhof Studios of UFA in Berlin.
 The film's sets were designed by the art directors Emil Hasler and Oscar Friedrich Werndorff.